ibbles/LearningUnrealEngine/Niagara events.md

 # Niagara events

-(For 4.25, events only work for CPU particles, not GPU.)
+For Unreal Engine 4.25, events only work for CPU particles, not GPU.

 Requires Persistent IDs must be enabled in the Emitter Properties of emitters that use events.
 Not sure if this is a requirement on both event triggers and event handlers.